helmutkaufmann/wn-pagebuilder-skeleton-plugin/README.md

       type: markdown
       placeholder: 'Content formatted in Markdown language including tables, images, ...'
 ```
 This would provide for two elements, **richtext** and **markdown**.
-You can extend/replace this as required.
+You can extend/replace the YAML as required.

 ### Page Builder Element Rendering
-Fior each element defined in the above YAML, you must create a partial in **components/partials** that renders it.
+For each element defined in the above YAML, create a partial in **components/partials** that renders it.
 For example, for **richtext**, create a **richtext.htm**, which could look as follows
 ```
 <H1>{{ element.header }}</H1>
 {{ element.text | raw }}
 ```
 You can reference the individual attributes defined in the YAML as per the above, e.g., "element.header" holds the H1.

 ### Page Builder Interaction
 There is one more file that needs attention: **components/pagebuilder/default.htm**: